Health and social services centres and oral healthcare

 Providers must meet the requirements set by the county

 The county will conclude contracts with service providers who meet the requirements.
-The service providers must also provide such security as the county accepts.
-The county can also require certification.
+The service providers must also provide a security accepted by the county.
+The county may also require certification.

-Service providers offering services in health and social services centres or oral health services units can provide services themselves, conclude contracts with other providers, acquire services from other service providers, or grant their clients health and social services vouchers.
-Clients can use services vouchers for choosing the service provider themselves.
-In any case, the health and social services centre or oral health services unit will always be responsible for the service package of the individual client as well as for the quality and cost of the services.
+A health and social services centre and oral health unit provider may provide these services themselves, conclude contracts with other providers, or outsource the services to another service provider.
+Even in this case, the health and social services centre or oral health unit will always be responsible for the service package of the individual client as well as for the quality and cost of the services.

-Health and social services centres and oral health services units must provide their clients with the whole selection of services required by law (Government proposal of 9 May).
+Health and social services centres and dental clinics must provide their clients with the whole selection of services required by the government proposal for an Act on Clients' Freedom of Choice in Healthcare and Social Welfare.
 In addition, service providers may specialise in providing services to specified client groups in the way they choose.
 Service providers are liable for any errors caused by their service provision and for rectifying them at their own cost.

 Services in Finnish and Swedish in bilingual municipalities

-In bilingual municipalities, the health and social services centres and oral health services units must serve clients both in Finnish and Swedish.
-The county may, upon request, grant exception if the region has an adequate amount of units where clients can choose and use their mother tongue.
+In bilingual municipalities, the health and social services centres and oral health units must serve clients both in Finnish and Swedish.
+The county may grant an exception to this rule upon request if the region in question has an adequate number of units, among which clients can choose and where they can use their mother tongue.

-Health and social services centres and oral health services units must cooperate with the county and municipality of their operating area in order to promote wellbeing and health.
+Health and social services centres and oral health units must work together with the county and municipality of their operating area to promote wellbeing and health.

 The Act on Organising Healthcare and Social Welfare Services will lay down that service providers have an obligation to offer training and internships to health and social sector students.